Oceanic Crust and Continental Crust: The Difference

 Oceanic crust is found under oceans, and it is about four miles thick in most places.
 A feature unique to oceanic crust is that there are areas known as mid-ocean ridges where oceanic crust is still being created.
 Magma shoots up through gaps in the ocean’s floor here.
 As it cools, it hardens into new rock, which forms brand new segments of oceanic crust.
 Since oceanic crust is heavier than continental crust, it is constantly sinking and moving under continental crust.

-Composition: Mainly composed of basalt, which is a mafic rock rich in iron (Fe) and magnesium (Mg).
+Composition: Oceanic crust is Mainly composed of basalt, which is a mafic rock rich in iron (Fe) and magnesium (Mg).
 These rocks are denser than the rocks of continental crust.

-Thickness: Much thinner than continental crust, typically only around 6-10 kilometers thick.
+Thickness: Oceanic crust is much thinner than continental crust, typically measuring only 6 to 10 kilometers thick.

-Formation: Continuously formed at mid-ocean ridges by the upwelling of molten rock from the Earth's mantle.
+Formation: Oceanic crust forms continuously at mid-ocean ridges through the upwelling of molten rock from the mantle.

 Features: Characterized by oceanic trenches, volcanic islands, and seamounts.

-Age: Relatively young, with the oldest parts only about 200 million years old.
+Age: The oceanic crust is relatively young, with the oldest parts being about 200 million years old.

 Oceanic and Continental Crust Comparison